yadavprakash/terraform-azure-dns/README.md

 - [Outputs](#outputs)

 ## Introduction
-This repository contains Terraform code to deploy resources on Microsoft Azure, including a resource group and a azure-log-analytics.
+This repository contains Terraform code to deploy resources on Microsoft Azure, including a resource group and a dns.

 ## Usage
 To use this module, you should have Terraform installed and configured for AZURE.
 This module provides the necessary Terraform configuration